Call us for a free quote on +448083011658

 Personal Protective Equipment (PPE) - Using PPE, like gloves, masks, gowns, and eye protection, helps create a barrier against infectious agents.
 Proper donning and doffing techniques are essential to prevent contamination.

 Environmental Cleaning - Regular cleaning and disinfection of working environments, including surfaces, medical equipment, and patient rooms, reduce the risk of pathogen transmission.
+This includes decontamination procedures.

 Waste Management - Safe disposal of medical waste, such as sharps and contaminated materials, is crucial to preventing the spread of infections.
+Following infection control and prevention guidelines ensures proper handling.

 Get detailed guidance and resources on infection prevention and control, from one of our experts at Initial UK!